What Makes a Web Site HIPAA-Secure?

 Collecting health information from people

-One of the first things that doctors and medical practices like to do when they expand online is to collect patient information on their web site so that they can:
+Many doctors and medical practices like to use online tools to collect patient information on their websites so that they can:

 - Sign up new patients